 Students would assist in at least one caregiver support group (led by Melodie Dregansky) (1 hour)

-Students will assist the ARC Program Committee on specific tasks as approved by the Group Leader (4 hours)
+Students will assist the in specific tasks as approved by the Group Leader (4 hours)

 Students will conduct four 1-hour sessions for PWA during the cruise.
 (4 hours including prep time)